 DATA, DATA, DATA, EVERYWHERE

 The digital universe of our connected world continues to expand exponentially every year, driven by human and machine-generated data.
 It’s not surprising in this age of IoT, with sensors everywhere reporting thousands of measurements each second.
 Autonomous vehicles, market trading platforms, smart meters, machine tools and retail systems amongst many others are providing a constant stream of time-series data that we can now capture and analyze faster than ever before.

 Over the last ten years, we have experienced the growth in the volume and velocity of data, an ever-expanding cloud infrastructure, the emergence of 5G and the rapid adoption of AI and machine learning and an explosion in the use of IoT applications.
-Real-time data has progressed from minutes/seconds to milliseconds with a requirement to take action on how behaviors, processes and systems are changing over time.
+Real-time data has progressed from minutes/seconds to milliseconds with a requirement to take action on how behaviors, processes, and systems are changing over time.

 The challenges for business and organizations include: